newbery/toolbox-images-script/README.md

 The `ADMIN_COOKIE` is just the browser cookie you get when you navigate to the forum Admin UI via "https://your-forum-domain/admin".
-Just copy this cookie using whatever settings page your web browser offers for this purpose.
+Just copy this cookie from whatever settings page your web browser offers for this purpose.

 Technically, we don't need the entire cookie for our purposes but feel free to copy the entire string as we will just ignore the unneeded bits.
 The minimum